GHAITHASHQAR/ansible-role-webmin/README.md

 - **Listen Address**: The IP address Webmin listens on.
 - **SSL**: Whether SSL is enabled or disabled.
 - **Reverse Proxy Referer**: Optionally set a referer for reverse proxying.
+### Configuration SSL
+copies the SSL certificates from the Ansible controller to the target machines.
+It ensures that the required certificates and keys are securely transferred and placed in the appropriate directories on the target systems.

 # Shorewall Rules for Webmin Access